transloadit/uppy/BACKLOG.md

 ### Dashboard

-- [ ] Add option to disable uploading from local disk #657
 - [ ] Allow minimizing the Dashboard during upload (Uppy then becomes just a tiny progress indicator) (@arturi)
 - [ ] Display data like image resolution on file cards. should be done by thumbnail generator maybe #783
 - [ ] Possibility to edit/delete more than one file at once. example: add copyrigh info to 1000 files #118, #97